linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 01 - Preliminaries Two-Sector Models.md

 While FIR might seem like a theoretical curiosum, they are actually quite realistic.
 Consider the footwear industry, for example.
 While much of the footwear in the world is

 produced in developing nations, the United States retains a small number of plants.
-In sneakers, New Balance has a plant in Norridgewock, Maine, where employers earn some  \$14 per hour.$  Some operate computerized equipment with up to 20 sewing machine heads running at once, while others operate automated stitchers guided by cameras, that allow one person to do the work of six.
-This is a far cry from the plants in Asia that produce shoes for Nike, Reebock and other U.S. producers, using century-old technology and paying less than  $\$ 1$ per hour.
-The technology used to make sneakers in Asia is like industry 1 at point A in Figure 1.5, using labor-intensive technology and paying low wages  $\mathrm{w}^{\mathrm{A}}$ , while industry 1 in the U.S. is at point B, paying higher wages  $\mathrm{w}^{\mathrm{B}}$  and using a capital-intensive technology.
+In sneakers, New Balance has a plant in Norridgewock, Maine, where employers earn some \$14 per hour.
+Some operate computerized equipment with up to 20 sewing machine heads running at once, while others operate automated stitchers guided by cameras, that allow one person to do the work of six.
+This is a far cry from the plants in Asia that produce shoes for Nike, Reebock and other U.S. producers, using century-old technology and paying less than \$1 per hour.
+The technology used to make sneakers in Asia is like industry 1 at point A in Figure 1.5, using labor-intensive technology and paying low wages $\mathrm{w}^{\mathrm{A}}$, while industry 1 in the U.S. is at point B, paying higher wages $\mathrm{w}^{\mathrm{B}}$ and using a capital-intensive technology.

 As suggested by this discussion, when there are two possible solutions for the factor prices such as points A and B in Figure 1.6, then some countries can be at one equilibrium and others countries at the other.
 How do we know which country is where?
 To answer this, it is necessary to consider the full-employment conditions: these will allow us to determine the factor prices prevailing in each country.
 Notice that we have now re-introduced a link between factor endowments (from the full-employment conditions) and factor prices, as we argued earlier in the one-sector model: when there are FIR in the two-by-two model, it will turn out that a labor-abundant country will be at an equilibrium like point A, paying low wages, while a capital-abundant country will be at an equilibrium like point B, paying high wages.